 4. You are responsible for your words and your reach.

 What you say and do matters and can have a lasting impact.
 Be respectful in your comments about (and to) your fellow Googlers.

 As a Googler, your comments – wherever you make them – can have a serious impact on other Googlers, yourself and our company.
 We’re all free to raise concerns and respectfully question and debate the company’s activities- – that’s part of our culture.
 Be sure to speak with good information.
 Don’t assume you have the full story, and take care not to make false or misleading statements about Google’s products or business that could undermine trust in our products and the work that we do.

 5. Treat our data with care.

-You are responsible for adhering to these guidelines, our Code of Conduct, and other workplace policies.
-If discussions or behavior don’t align with this policy, managers and discussion owners/moderators are expected to intervene.
-If necessary we will remove particular discussion forums, revoke commenting, viewing, or posting privileges, or take disciplinary action.
+You are responsible for adhering to these guidelines, our code of conduct and other workplace policies.
+If discussions or behaviour don’t align with this policy, managers and discussion owners/moderators are expected to intervene.
+If necessary, we will remove particular discussion forums, revoke commenting, viewing or posting privileges, or take disciplinary action.